magic2345/DnD-Lightseeker/Obsidian/Lightseeker/05 Worldbuilding/Location Keys/Cliffside Wizard House.md

 - A storeroom filled with various house equipment and preserved food.

 ##### 2nd Floor
-- A bedroom with a king-sized bed.
+- **Bedroom.** A bedroom with a king-sized bed.
 Only one side of it is often used.
 There is a picture of a couple; an old man with an unkempt beard and a smiling old woman.
 	Below it, there is scribbling on the picture:
 	"*May the moon goddess bless us for eternity.*"
 	"*-Helen*"
 - A desk with various papers detailing the various planes.
 There's also a ceramic ocarina that produces various birdcalls when played.
-- A room with a half-finished magic circle.
+- **** A room with a half-finished magic circle.
+It seems to be of a portal to another plane.
+	- DC10 Wisdom Saving Throw or gain 2 levels of dread for 1 minute.
+Gain knowledge of a specific rune that means "Emberblight".
 - A small workshop for wooden cane-related work.

 ##### 3rd Floor
-- A cozy space where an invisible person is flipping through books.
+- **Invisible Person.** A cozy space where an invisible person is flipping through books.
 	- The person is cursed and trying to find a way to become visible again.
+- **Poetic Horn.** Huge brass horn next to the window.
+On the wall, there is a piece of paper.
+Any -B-B poems written on the paper will be sent somewhere in the form of music notes.
+	- "*Roses are red.
+Flowers are blue.*"

 ##### Basement
 - The preserved fossil of a blue dragon.